 Spring and Fall are the best times to stain wood for the mild temperatures.
 If you plan to work outside look at the weather forecast.
 Your newly stained furniture needs to dry for at least 24 hours but 48 is even better.
 You can always stain outside and bring your furniture inside your garage to dry.
 Inside is best because the temperature is controlled and less chance for the wood to swell or shrink which can cause stress and cracks in the stain.

-Make sure you have a tarp or some sort of covering to lay underneath the furniture.
+Make sure you have a tarp or some sort of covering to lay underneath the wood furniture.
 The stain will discolor any surface it splashes on.

 This looks chaotic but it is a well-planned work-space in the garage.
 We have a flat surface and a ventilated place for our items to dry.
 It is also temperature controlled so the wood does not expand from moisture.